 I have been fortunate to have been invited to connect with and collaborate with many institutions around the world, including:

-World Bank Group (USA), Inter-American Development Bank (USA), Girls in Tech (Ecuador), Simon Fraser University (Canada), Universidad de Guadalajara (Mexico), National Society for Experiential Education (USA), Universidad de Cundinamarca (Colombia), European Democratic Education Community (Netherlands, Germany, Poland, Finland), National Research Tomsk State University (Russia), Plain Ceibal (Uruguay), Universidad Nacional de la Plata (Argentina), Turkish Private Schools Association (Turkey), World Confederation of Private Education (Portugal), J.W.
+World Bank Group (USA), UNESCO (France), Inter-American Development Bank (USA), Girls in Tech (Ecuador), Simon Fraser University (Canada), Universidad de Guadalajara (Mexico), National Society for Experiential Education (USA), Universidad de Cundinamarca (Colombia), European Democratic Education Community (Netherlands, Germany, Poland, Finland), National Research Tomsk State University (Russia), Plain Ceibal (Uruguay), Universidad Nacional de la Plata (Argentina), Turkish Private Schools Association (Turkey), World Confederation of Private Education (Portugal), J.W.
 Fulbright Commission (Czech Republic), Ministry of Education, Chubut Province (Argentina), Universidad Francisco Marroquín (Guatemala), Ministry of Education (Peru), University of Minnesota (USA), Ministry of Education (Ecuador), Ministry of Education (Chile), Estonian Information Technology Foundation (Estonia), Hogeschool HAS Den Bosch (Netherlands), Husin Group (Indonesia), Knowmads Business School (Netherlands), Haaga-Helia School of Vocational Teacher Education (Finland), Fundación Telefónica (Argentina), Universidad Santo Tomás (Chile), Instituto Normal de Enseñanza Técnica (Uruguay), University of Potsdam (Germany), Martin-Luther-Universität Halle-Wittenberg (Germany), European Council of National Associations of Independent Schools (Slovakia), NHL Hogeschool (Netherlands), Ministry of Economic Affairs, Agriculture and Innovation & Ministry of Education, Culture and Sport (Netherlands), Hogeschool van Amsterdam (Netherlands), Institute for Prospective Technological Studies (European Commission Joint Research Centre, Spain), International University of Andalucia (Spain), De Baak (Netherlands), Charles University (Czech Republic), Universidad Técnica Particular de Loja (Ecuador), University of Oxford (UK), Masaryk University (Czech Republic), Anqing Teachers College (China), Universidad Autónoma Metropolitana (Mexico), Universidad Nacional Autónoma de México (Mexico), Northeast Normal University (China), FLACSO (Mexico and Ecuador), University of Debrecen (Hungary), University of Hawaii (USA) …

 … and with many more schools and organizations across the planet.
 For a full list of engagements or to book me as your next speaker, please write to me!